MoritzM00/Linkit-Beginner-Challenge-Explainable-ML/README.md

 Your submissions will be evaluated based on the following criteria:

-1. Accuracy on a hold-out test set
+1. F1-Score on a hold-out test set
 2. Explanation of the predictions:
    For a few selected test points, you will have to explain with SHAP values why the model made the prediction it did.